Virtual EMDR therapy for adults healing from childhood trauma across PA & DE

 Relationship struggles: Difficulty trusting people, pushing others away, feeling lonely, or ending up in painful patterns.

-Emotional swings: Intense emotions like rage or terror that feel impossible to control, or feeling completely numb and shut down.
+Emotional overwhelm: Intense fear, anger, shame, or emotional reactions that feel bigger than the moment, or feeling completely numb and shut down.

 Feeling disconnected: Zoning out, losing time, feeling like the world isn't real, or like you're watching your life from a distance.